01signal.com

 But regardless of which tool you use, it's best to avoid any contradiction between timing constraints (except for overruling create_clock).
 Complicated timing constraints are the place where devastating bugs can thrive.

-With some FPGA tools, it's possible to work around the priority rules: By using the -reset_path option, the current command overrules the previous timing exceptions on all paths that it applies to.
+With some FPGA tools, it's possible to work around the priority rules: By using the -reset_path attribute, the command that uses this attribute overrules the previous timing exceptions on all paths that it applies to.
 For example:

 set_max_delay -reset_path -from [get_cells source_reg] 2